 - Organizational Structure

 - Segregation of Duties and Responsibilities.

-- o Objectives and application of Credit Policy.
+- Objectives and application of Credit Policy.

 - Lending policies and procedures.

 - o Environmental and Social Risk Grading

-- o Deviation from the Policy.
+- Deviation from the Policy.

 - Discourage Business for Bank's Finance.

 - Funded & Non-funded Credit Facilities.

-- o Product Parameter.
+- Product Parameter.

 - Pricing of Credit Facilities.

 - o Assessment of Credit Risk.

 - o Internal Credit Risk Rating System.

-- o Identification and Mitigation of Credit Risk.
+- Identification and Mitigation of Credit Risk.

-- o Securities and their Valuation.
+- Securities and their Valuation.

-- Diversification of Loan Portfolio.
+- o Diversification of Loan Portfolio.

-- o Credit Approval Procedure.
+- Credit Approval Procedure.

 - Disbursement Process and Documentation.

 - o Credit Monitoring.
 Review of Classification Position and Target.

 - Management Action Triggers.

-- o Emphasizing on Secured Lending
+- Emphasizing on Secured Lending

-- o Policy for Delegation of Lending Authority.
+- Policy for Delegation of Lending Authority.

-- o Renewal Frequency.
+- Renewal Frequency.

-- o Third Party Service Provider.
+- Third Party Service Provider.

 - Release of Collateral/Debt Obligation.

 Methods used to measure Credit Risk: Internal Credit Risk Rating System (ICRRS) is an important tool for credit risk measurement as it helps banks and financial institutions to understand various dimensions of risk involved in different credit transactions.
-The aggregation of such grading across the borrowers, activities and the lines of business can provide better assessment of the quality of credit portfolio of a bank or a branch.
+The aggregation of such rating across the borrowers, activities and the lines of business can provide better assessment of the quality of credit portfolio of a bank or a branch.
 Well-managed credit risk rating systems promote bank safety and soundness by facilitating informed decision-making.
-Grading systems measure credit risk and differentiate individual credits and groups of credits by the risk they pose.
+Rating systems measure credit risk and differentiate individual credits and groups of credits by the risk they pose.
 This allows bank management and examiners to monitor changes and trends in risk levels.
 The process also allows bank management to manage risk to optimize returns.